In-depth Guides

 Next steps

-While providedIn: 'root' covers most use cases, Angular offers additional ways to provide services for specialized scenarios:
+While providedIn: 'root' covers most use cases, Angular also provides additional ways you can configure services for more specialized scenarios:

 • Component-specific instances - When components need their own isolated service instances